uncefact/project-vckit/packages/remote-client/README.md

-# Veramo remote client
+# vckit remote client

-A Veramo agent plugin that can expose methods from a remote agent locally.
+A vckit agent plugin that can expose methods from a remote agent locally.